 At SIS we provide students with the support they need in order to set and meet individual learning targets.
 Differentiation is an integral part of teaching and learning.
 This may involve utilizing collaborative and cooperative learning, a variety of learning practices, creative approaches to teaching and learning, differing formats and modes of exploring and presenting knowledge and understanding being made available to the students.
 However, in those cases where students require instruction beyond regular teaching practices, learning support is provided.
 Following the school’s Learning diversity/Inclusion policy, the student’s learning needs are considered on an individual basis and, when necessary, Learning Support is provided by our successful Learning Support team.

-For more information, please refer to the SIS Learning Support Handbook (which includes the SIS Learning diversity/Inclusion policy).
+For more information, please refer to the SIS Student Support Handbook (which includes the SIS Learning diversity/Inclusion policy).